Permissionless-Software-Foundation/specifications/ps008-claims.md

 Claims are not tokens.
 Instead they are transactions on the blockchain that leverage the [Lokad ID specification](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/op_return-prefix-guideline.md).
 Because they are transactions, they are cryptographically signed by the owner of a Bitcoin address ([nonrepudiation](https://www.techtarget.com/searchsecurity/definition/nonrepudiation)), and once created, they immutable and uncensorable.
 Claims provide rich metadata and social history for tokens.

 ### 2.1 Claim Examples
-The protocol for generating a Claim within is inspired by the [Simple Ledger Protocol](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md) and the [memo.cash protocol](https://memo.cash/protocol):
+The protocol for generating a Claim is inspired by the [Simple Ledger Protocol](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md) and the [memo.cash protocol](https://memo.cash/protocol):

 - The protocol uses P2PKH addresses.
 Actions are saved using OP_RETURN.
-- Message data is UTF-8 encoded, with the exception of the Lokad ID prefix of 0x00504d00 (hex)
+- Message data is UTF-8 encoded, with the exception of the Lokad ID prefix (0x00504d00) and 2-byte prefix (0x0000), which are both hex-encoded.
 - OP_RETURN outputs *must be* the **first** output in the transaction.

 ### 2.1.1 Example for making a Claim about a Token: